Aircoookie/Espalexa/readme.md

 ## Espalexa allows you to easily control your ESP with the Alexa voice assistant.
-It comes in an easy to use Arduino library or as a standalone example sketch.
+It comes in an easy to use Arduino library.
 Now compatible with both ESP8266 and ESP32!

-#### What does this do similar projects like Fauxmo don't already?
+#### What does this do similar projects don't already?

 It allows you to set a ranged value (e.g. Brightness, Temperature) additionally to standard on/off control.
 For example, you can say "Alexa, turn the light to 75% / 21 degrees".
 Alexa now finally supports colors with the local API!
 You can see how to add color devices in the EspalexaColor example.
 Then, you can say "Alexa, turn the light to Blue".
-Color temperature (white shades) is also supported, but still a WIP.
+Color temperature (white shades) is also supported.

 By default, it's possible to add up to a total of 10 devices (read below on how to increase the cap).
 Each device has a brightness range from 0 to 255, where 0 is off and 255 is fully on.
 You can get a percentage from that value using `espalexa.toPercent(brightness);`

+FauxmoESP now also supports dimming!

 #### How do I install the library?